doo/scanbot-sdk-maui-example/README.md

-# Scanbot Barcode & Document Scanning Example App for Xamarin.Forms
+# Scanbot Barcode & Document Scanning Example App for Maui

-This example app shows how to integrate the [Scanbot Barcode Scanner SDK](https://scanbot.io/developer/xamarin-barcode-scanner/), [Scanbot Document Scanner SDK](https://scanbot.io/developer/xamarin-document-scanner/), and [Scanbot Data Capture SDK](https://scanbot.io/developer/xamarin-data-capture/) for Xamarin.
+This example app shows how to integrate the [Scanbot Barcode Scanner SDK](https://scanbot.io/developer/xamarin-barcode-scanner/), [Scanbot Document Scanner SDK](https://scanbot.io/developer/xamarin-document-scanner/), and [Scanbot Data Capture SDK](https://scanbot.io/developer/xamarin-data-capture/) for Maui.

-The Scanbot SDK is available as a NuGet package for the Xamarin.Forms platform:
+The Scanbot SDK is available as a NuGet package for the Maui platform:
 [ScanbotSDK.Xamarin.Forms](https://www.nuget.org/packages/ScanbotSDK.Xamarin.Forms)

 ## What is the Scanbot SDK?